carlfranklin/MAUIAndroidFS/README.md

     PendingIntentFlags.Immutable);
 ```

-Lines 29-33 create a `NotificationCompat.Builder`, which is used to start the foreground service.
+Lines 29-33 create a `NotificationCompat.Builder`, which is used to trigger a notification.

 ```c#
 var notification = new NotificationCompat.Builder(this,